 Assuming you and your pet meets all of the above requirements, you will have to pay a fee of 125 dollars per pet carrier in the cabin.
 This fee is not a round trip and will be required each way.
 Curbside check-in or self-service are not allowed when traveling with a pet, so normal check-in will be required.

-American Airlines Pet Policy for Cargo Travel
+American Airlines Pet Cargo

 Unlike Southwest Airlines, American Airlines actually allow pets in the cargo hold.
-Pets that do not qualify for in-cabin travel can be checked the same way you would check your baggage, and will be traveling in the cargo hold.
+Pets that do not qualify for in-cabin travel can be checked the same way you would check your baggage, and will be traveling in the pet cargo hold.
 Like in cabin travel, cargo travel is restricted to cats and dogs only and is first come first serve, as there is a limit to the number of pets on any given flight.

 American Airlines also cares about pet safety, and because of that, no pets will be allowed to travel in cargo if there are extreme temperatures of either hot or cold.
 Pets also must have enough room to stand, to turn around, to sit, and to lie down in their carriers.
 For cargo carriers have to be very sturdy, and made of either wood, metal, plastic, or other hard and leak-proof material.

 Kennels, or carriers, cannot be bigger than 40” long, 27” wide, and 30” high on a standard flight.
 Some flights with smaller planes must have smaller carriers.
 For example, the Boeing MD-80 has a smaller cargo door, and kennels cannot be larger than 29” high and 53” wide in order to fit through the doors.
 Any and all pet carriers cannot weigh more than 100 pounds with the combined weight of the carrier and the pet.